Finding Groups of Cross-Correlated Features in Bi-View Data: Stable Bimodules and the Bimodule Search Procedure

-We adapt the simple iterative search procedure for population bimodules described at the end of Section \ref{sec:pop-bimod} using the significance based characterization of sample bimodules in Definition \ref{def:bimod}.
-The result is an iterative, testing-based search procedure for stable bimodules.
-Iterative testing procedures have been applied in single data-type settings for community detection in unweighted \cite{wilson2014testing} and weighted \cite{palowitch2016continuous} networks, differential correlation mining \cite{bodwin2018testing}, and association mining for binary data \cite{mosso2021latent}.
+Iterative testing procedures have been applied in single data-type settings for community detection in unweighted \citep{wilson2014testing} and weighted \citep{palowitch2016continuous} networks, differential correlation mining \citep{bodwin2018testing}, and association mining for binary data \citep{mosso2021latent}.
 In these papers a stable set of significant nodes or features is identified through the iterative application of multiple testing.
-However, the hypotheses of interest and their associated test statistics vary substantially depending on the application.
-Further, the approximate p-values in these papers were derived from asymptotic normal and binomial approximations, rather than the more complicated permutation moment fitting used here.
+However, the hypotheses of interest and the associated test statistics all differ substantially from the setting here.
+Moreover, the p-values in these papers were derived from asymptotic normal and binomial approximations rather than the more complicated permutation moment fitting used here.

-An overview of BSP is given in Algorithm \ref{alg:bsp}.
-If BSP terminates at a non-empty fixed point, then its output is a stable bimodule at level $\alpha$.
-Unlike its population counterpart, BSP is not guaranteed to terminate in a finite number of steps.
-As the procedure operates in a deterministic manner, and the number of feature set pairs is finite, BSP will terminate at a (possibly empty) fixed point or enter a limiting cycle.
-To limit computation time, the bimodule search is terminated if the loop at Line \ref{line:bsploop} exceeds 20 iterations.
-In our simulations and real-data analyses (described below) the 20 iteration limit was rarely reached.
-Further details on how BSP deals with cycles and limits large sets can be found in \smref{sec:extract-loop-impl}.

-In practice, BSP is initialized with each singleton pair $(\{s\}, \emptyset)$ for $s \in S$, and each singleton pair $(\emptyset, \{t\})$ for $t \in T$.
-When either of the sets $S$ or $T$ is large, we use additional strategies to speed up computation, e.g., randomly selecting a smaller subset of features for initialization.
-See \smref{sec:initilzation-heursitics} for more details.

-The constant $\alpha \in (0,1)$ is the only free parameter of BSP; we will refer to it as the false discovery parameter.
-While $\alpha$ controls the false discovery rate at each step of the search procedure, this does not guarantee control on the false associations (i.e. $(s,t)$ such that $\rho(s,t) = 0$) within the stable bimodules.
-In general, BSP will find fewer and smaller bimodules when $\alpha$ is small, and find more numerous and larger bimodules when $\alpha$ is large.
-In practice, we employ a permutation based procedure to select $\alpha$ from a fixed grid of values based on the notion of \emph{edge-error} introduced in Section \ref{sec:sim-performance}.
-See \smref{sec:howtochoosealpha} for details.

-Simulations and theoretical calculations suggest that singleton bimodules $(\{s\},\{t\})$ at a given level $\alpha \in (0,1)$ can occur even in completely random data if $|S|$ and $|T|$ are large enough.
-To minimize the detection of spurious singleton bimodules, we discard bimodules $(A, B)$ with $p(A, B) > \frac{\alpha}{|S||T|}$, where the threshold is the Bonferroni correction at level $\alpha$ for singleton bimodules.
-Alternatively, one can simply discard singleton bimodules with p-values exceeding the Bonferroni threshold.

-In some cases, BSP may find bimodules having substantial overlap.
-For this, we assess the {\it effective} number of distinct bimodules and select an equal subset of representative bimodules for subsequent analysis.
-Details of this step can be found in \smref{sec:bimod-overlap}.